 In Daily Writing Resilience, Bryan Robinson provides a reading for each day of the year designed to improve a writer’s resiliency.
 He breaks each reading into three parts: a quotation, advice, and short takeaway.
 Readings cover topics such as exercise, meditation, breath techniques, stress management, decluttering, and mindful eating.
 While this book contains sound advice that will improve the well-being of the writer and help him or her to continue in the face of rejection, self doubt, etc., Robinson does not provide specific advice directed to writing itself.
 In that sense, this book may be of some interest to anyone pursuing a creative endeavor, but if the reader is looking for writing exercises or prompts to get over that latest bout of writer’s block, this may not be the best choice.

-(Originally reviewed through Netgalley.)
+(Originally reviewed in exchange for a free book through Netgalley.)

 The Fleur de Sel Murders opens with Commissaire George Dupin driving outside of his jurisdiction to the White Land of Brittany where salt is traditionally farmed to investigate a cryptic tip given by a journalist friend.
 Before he can investigate, however, Dupin is ambushed and injured by gunfire.
 Shortly thereafter, his journalist friend goes missing.
 To add complexity, Dupin must share jurisdiction with the local authority, including the Commissaire Sylvaine Rose, as they investigate who shot at Dupin, what happened to the journalist, and what is occurring in the unique environment of the salt marshes between the independent farmers, the co-operative, and big business.